 If you head to this quaint café in Five Points at lunch, order up an oyster po’boy and a side of tater tots.
 Extra tartar sauce, please.
 Dinnertime?
 Start your meal with the Famous Fried Oysters and don’t share (trust us, you won’t want to).

 We all love a good Bloody Mary at brunch, but what about with Oysters?
 Why not?
 Check out Columbia-classic Cola’s on Assembly and try the fried oysters with Bloody Mary relish.
 And, if the Oysters Rockefeller is on special, don’t pass it up.

 If you’re in the Northeast region of Columbia, check out Solstice Kitchen.
-A sister restaurant of the previously mentioned Mr. Friendly’s (and Cellar on Greene!), the delicious fried oyster po’boy is sure to impress.
+A sister restaurant of the previously mentioned Mr. Friendly’s, the delicious fried oyster po’boy is sure to impress.
 Feeling something a little lighter?
 Add fried oysters to the romaine wedge salad.

 The new kid on the block, Bone-In BBQ, is known for taking classic Southern dishes and turning up the heat—literally and figuratively.
 Chef Scott Hall works his magic on the fried oysters with horseradish dill remy.
 Pair it with a glass of the frosé + a seat outside overlooking Spirit Communications Park.

 Nestled in the thriving Vista District, Pearlz Oyster Bar is ready to serve you some salties any way you like them.
 Try the crispy oyster tacos, the oyster slider with goat cheese and the baked Oyster Rockefeller.
 Or, if you’re a purest, order a dozen from the raw bar and shoot ‘em straight up.
 We dare ya.